prooph/event-store-symfony-bundle/README.md

 > See [Symfony Proophessor-Do demo application](https://github.com/prooph/proophessor-do-symfony) for an example.

+## Migration from 0.8.0 to 0.9.0

+After 0.8.0 `prooph/event-sourcing` dependency was dropped.
+If you implemented your business logic based on that component you can still run your application although, you will have to do some additional work.
+Please follow [migration instructions](doc/migrating_from_0.8.0.md) for that.

 ## Documentation
 For the latest online documentation visit [http://getprooph.org/](http://getprooph.org/ "Latest documentation").